hexters/CoinPayment/README.md

 ],
 ```

-The guest redirect is fully customizable — point `redirect` at a route name or URL:
+To change where guests are sent, point `redirect` at a route name or a URL:

 ```php
 'redirect' => 'login',            // a named route